- ABOUT SPO

 - THE FOUNDATION

-Meanwhile, apart from traditional concert hall venues, the SPO performs a wide range of public concerts and is deeply involved in the everyday lives of Seoul citizens.
-Large-scale outdoor concerts such as the Neighborhood Concerts in hospitals, prisons, local community centers and other diverse places, the Riverside Concert at the side of the Hangang River, and Korea’s National Liberation Day Concert are all greatly loved by people from all walks of life in the bustling metropolis.
+Apart from traditional concert hall venues, the SPO performs a wide range of public concerts and is deeply involved in the everyday lives of Seoul citizens.
+Large-scale outdoor concerts such as the Riverside Concert at the side of the Han River, and Korea’s National Liberation Day Concert and the Neighborhood Concerts in hospitals, prisons, local community centers and other diverse places, are all greatly loved by people from all walks of life in the bustling metropolis.

-Furthermore, SPO also provides Pre-concert Lecture for adult audiences, Conducting Masterclasses for young conductors, and Composition Masterclasses for the future composers.
+The SPO runs programs for all ages from concerts for kids and ‘Inside Orchestra’to pre-concert lectures for grown-ups.
+The SPO also provides conducting & orchestra master classes.
 They are all part of the orchestra's vision to expand its future audience base as well as to develop and nurture young artists on a long-term basis.

 SPO also became the first Asian orchestra to sign an exclusive worldwide contract with the Deutsche Grammophon label for two CD releases annually in a total span of five years.
-A total of nine albums have been released up to date including Unsuk Chin’s 3 Concertos and Mahler’s Symphony No. 9 which were released in 2014 and Mahler’s Symphony No. 5 in 2015.
+A total of nine albums have been released up to date including Mahler’s Symphony No. 5 in 2015.
 The Unsuk Chin’s 3 Concertos album in particular was honored by two of the world’s most prestigious awards in classical music: International Classical Music Awards(ICMA) for best contemporary music recording and BBC Music Magazine Awards for winning the Premiere Category.